 - the absence of a drain tray means it requires yearly maintenance.

-I’m going to be completely transparent with you here as I pride myself on honest product reviews.
-For the short time I used the 1850pro before opting for the 1870 XL Pro, it worked just fine.
+I will be completely transparent with you here as I pride myself on honest product reviews.
+For a short time, I used the 1850 Pro before opting for the 1870 XL Pro, it worked just fine.

 But its durability is more of a gamble.
 While researching this model, I noticed numerous complaints about how it only works for about 2 to 3 years.
 This life span makes the 1850pro an expensive dehumidifier to purchase.
 Note that installations need to be carried out by a professional for the warranty not to be voided.